vpelss/Forever_Passwords/README.md

 - click 'Copy' and use

 Recommendations:
-- do not use your Secret anywhere else
+- do not use your Secret anywhere else. eg as a password on a web site
-- your secret should be long, complex, and imposible to guess
+- your Secret should be long, complex, and imposible to guess
-- store a local copy of this program in the unlikely case our site, emogic.com, is temporarily down or have a backup plan!
+- store a local copy of this program (Forever Passwords) in the unlikely case our site, emogic.com, is temporarily down or have a backup plan!
 Download a copy to your PC.
 File->Save as HTML
-- Do not store important passwords in a browser cache or in the cloud
+- Do not store passwords in a browser cache or in the cloud
-- Clear your password in Forever Passwords after use -use a password with an odd number character length.
-Why?
-Most passwords have an even number of characters.
+- Clear your password in Forever Passwords after use

 Possible issues:
 - Single url requires multiple passwords eg: wwww.mysite.com and cpanel.mysite.com : solution, add www or cpanel to the Alias